Dadisi Sanyika Collection

 Abstract

-This collection contains archival material and rare books related to Dadisi Sanyika and his interests in African American history and culture, African drumming and dance, and the study of astrology, metaphysics, occultism, black gnostic studies, and PermaCulture.
-Included in the collection are published books and periodicals, pamphlets, yearbooks, handwritten notes, study materials, lesson plans, astrology charts, ephemera, newspaper clippings, and VHS tapes.
+This collection contains material related to Dadisi Sanyika and his interests in African American history and culture, African drumming and dance, and the study of astrology, metaphysics, occultism, black gnostic studies, and PermaCulture.
+Included in the collection are periodicals, pamphlets, yearbooks, handwritten notes, study materials, lesson plans, astrology charts, newspaper clippings, articles, flyers, programs, booklets, and VHS tapes.

 Arrangement